legendu-net/dsutil/readme.md

     - pandas DataFrame
     - datetime
 2. Misc other tools
-    - `dsutil.git`: check and report modified but unpushed repository under a directory recursively
+    - `aiutil.git`: check and report modified but unpushed repository under a directory recursively
-    - `dsutil.filesystem`: misc tools for querying and manipulating filesystems; convenient tools for manipulating text files.
+    - `aiutil.filesystem`: misc tools for querying and manipulating filesystems; convenient tools for manipulating text files.
-    - `dsutil.url`: URL formatting for HTML, Excel, etc.
+    - `aiutil.url`: URL formatting for HTML, Excel, etc.
-    - `dsutil.sql`: SQL formatting
+    - `aiutil.sql`: SQL formatting
-    - `dsutil.cv`: some more tools (in addition to OpenCV) for image processing
+    - `aiutil.cv`: some more tools (in addition to OpenCV) for image processing
-    - `dsutil.shell`: parse command-line output to a pandas DataFrame
+    - `aiutil.shell`: parse command-line output to a pandas DataFrame
-    - `dsutil.shebang`: auto correct SheBang of scripts
+    - `aiutil.shebang`: auto correct SheBang of scripts
-    - `dsutil.poetry`: tools for making it even easier to manage Python project using Poetry
+    - `aiutil.poetry`: tools for making it even easier to manage Python project using Poetry
-    - `dsuti.pdf`: easy and flexible extracting of PDF pages
+    - `aiutil.pdf`: easy and flexible extracting of PDF pages
-    - `dsuti.memory`: query and consume memory to a specified range
+    - `aiutil.memory`: query and consume memory to a specified range
-    - `dsutil.jupyter`: Jupyter/Lab notebook related tools (cell code formating, converting, etc.)
+    - `aiutil.jupyter`: Jupyter/Lab notebook related tools (cell code formating, converting, etc.)
-    - `dsutil.dockerhub`: managing Docker images on DockerHub in batch mode using Python
+    - `aiutil.dockerhub`: managing Docker images on DockerHub in batch mode using Python
-    - `dsutil.hadoop`:
+    - `aiutil.hadoop`:
         - A Spark application log analyzing tool for identify root causes of failed Spark applications.
         - Pythonic wrappers to the `hdfs` command.
         - A auto authentication tool for Kerberos.